GULibrarySandbox/data-vis-basics/content/4-voyant.md

 Watch the Video, this will show you how to use Voyant tools, export your visualisation and cite your work
 <iframe width="560" height="315" src="https://player.vimeo.com/video/563076024?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" title="voyant_URL_upload_tailed.mp4"></iframe>

-To analyse text:
+please take on the following activities to help you get familiar with the voyant tool

-copy the text from the document you wish to analyse paste the text into the 'Add Texts' window click on reveal.
+activity one - uploading different text types text analysis - as per video 2 copy text from a document you wish to analyse paste the text into the 'Add Texts' window click on reveal.

 To analyse URLs:

-copy the URL or multiple URLs you wish to analyse paste the URL into the 'Add Texts' window to add multiple URLs press enter for a new line to add in as many as required. click on reveal.
+copy a URL or the multiple URLs you wish to analyse.

+Paste the URL/s into the 'Add Texts' window.
+To add multiple URLs press enter for a new line. you can add in as many as required. click on reveal.

 Activity  - Upload files from your computer
 To upload files:

-click on the upload button,  your files window will open select file or files to anlayse click open this will automatically open your selected files in Voyant.
+click on the upload button,  your files window will open Select file or files to anlayse
+Click open
+this will automatically open your selected files in Voyant. note what happens if you chose mulitple file types?

+upon completion you will be familiar with the different means to access Voyant analysis

 {% endcapture %}
 {% include card.md header="activities" text=text %}